Anderson J Franklin

 SELECTED PUBLICATIONS/PROFESSIONAL ACTIVITIES

 Franklin, A.J.
 (2013).
 Black men in therapy.
 Book proposal in preparation.

 Franklin, A.J.
 (2004).
 From Brotherhood to Manhood: How Black men rescue their relationships and dreams from the invisibility syndrome.
 New York: John Wiley & Son.

 Boyd-Franklin, N., Franklin, A. J. & Toussaint, P. (2000).
 Boys into Men: Raising our African American teenage sons.
 New York: Dutton.

-Franklin, A.J. (in press).
+Franklin, A.J.
+(2014).
 Invisibility syndrome and racial identity development in psychotherapy and counseling African American men.
 In Vaughns, K. & Spielberg, W. (Eds.).
 Psychology of Black boys and adolescents.
 New York: Praeger Press.
 (Reprinted from The Counseling Psychologist, 27(6), 761-793, 1999, November).